ejgallego/ejgallego/README.md

 ## Hi there 👋, this is Emilio's Github page.

 I work on making interactive theorem provers easier to use, with a particular interested in facilitating HCI and ML research!
+See my [personal page](https://www.irif.fr/~gallego/) for more information about me and my projects.

 Don't hesitate to get in touch with me via [Coq's Zulip](https://coq.zulipchat.com/)!
 Have fun hacking!

+My usual pronoums are `he/him/él` tho I'm very happy to be addressed by other pronoums too.

 <!--
 **ejgallego/ejgallego** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.